-Physiologic parameters (eg, changes in heart rate, respiratory rate, arterial blood pressure, pupil dilation) may be used to assess responses to an acute noxious (painful) stimulus, particularly during anesthesia, and to assess pain in some clinical situations (eg, horses with acute colic Overview of Colic in Horses Depiction of a horse’s GI tract as viewed from the right side.
+Physiologic parameters (eg, changes in heart rate, respiratory rate, arterial blood pressure, or pupil dilation) may be used to assess responses to an acute noxious (painful) stimulus, particularly during anesthesia, and to assess pain in some clinical situations (eg, horses with acute colic Overview of Colic in Horses Depiction of a horse’s GI tract as viewed from the right side.
 In its strictest definition, the term “colic” means abdominal pain.
 Throughout the years, it has become a broad term for a variety... read more pain).
 However, physiologic measurements often do not differentiate between animals that have undergone surgery and are experiencing pain and those that did not undergo surgery.
 Likewise, animals experiencing chronic pain may have normal physiologic parameters.
-Lack of change in physiologic responses should not be construed to mean there is no pain if other clinical signs suggest otherwise.
+Lack of change in physiologic responses should not be construed to signify absence of pain, if other clinical signs suggest otherwise.
 Physiologic parameters are not specific enough to differentiate pain from other stressors such as anxiety, fear, or physiologic responses to metabolic conditions (eg, anemia Anemia in Animals Anemia is an absolute decrease in RBC numbers, hemoglobin concentration, or PCV.
 Signs include pale mucous membranes, increased heart rate, and hypotension.
 Diagnosis can be made by CBC, but... read more ).